monicamarshall/S3Upload/README.md

 The population.json file is also uploaded to S3.

-The ordersapi offers 3 service endpoints (Refer to template.yaml for service endpoint configuration):
+# -CreateOrderFunction:

-# -CreateOrderFunction:  This is a POST service that takes a json order and saves it in DynamoDB
+This is a POST service that takes a json order and saves it in DynamoDB

-# -ReadOrderFunction:  This is a GET service that reads all Order objects from DynamoDB
+# -ReadOrderFunction:

-# -S3Upload: Downloads files from the 2 public websites described above and stores all files in S3.
+This is a GET service that reads all Order objects from DynamoDB

 - events - Invocation events that you can use to invoke the function.